 Forty feet up in a manlift on a cold day.

-GeoCloud wireless technology provided significant cost savings by eliminating the thousands of feet of cable normally needed for traditional tiltmeters and data loggers.
+GeoCloud automation provided significant cost savings by eliminating the thousands of feet of cable normally needed for traditional tiltmeters and data loggers.

 GeoCloud services run 24/7.
 Current data and graphs are always available to PCs and smartphones just minutes after measurements are recorded, and alarm notifications, if any, are automatically sent to selected stakeholders.